HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/configuring-mcp.md

 1. Confirm the `dx-mcp-server` pod is running and healthy.
 2. Confirm the service name and namespace resolution are correct.
-3. Confirm IQ integrator and MCP server are from compatible release levels.
+3. Confirm IQ integrator and MCP Server are from compatible release levels.

 !!! note
-    If IQ was upgraded, verify that the associated MCP server deployment was upgraded as part of the same release plan.
+    If IQ was upgraded, verify that the associated MCP Server deployment was upgraded as part of the same release plan.

 ## Configuring server parameters

-The MCP server relies on specific Helm chart configuration values to control tool availability, payload capacity, and session data context.
+The MCP Server relies on specific Helm chart configuration values to control tool availability, payload capacity, and session data context.

 Use the following feature flags to enable or disable tool domains to expose only the capabilities required by your deployment.